JustinLove/ai_showdown/README.md

 - `commander_manager` - Write server script file with commander list, requires media path and must be put in place by user
 - `build` - above tasks

+- `copy:mod` - copy the mod files into `server_mods`
+- `copy:modinfo` - rewrite modinfo with AI specifics and put into `server_mods`
+- `mod` - above two tasks

 - `copy:vanilla` - copy the vanilla AI from media path into working directory
-- `copy:mod` - copy the mod files into `server_mods`

 - `default`: `build`